Techtonica/curriculum/professionalism/LinkedIn.md

 ### Motivation

 LinkedIn is your online professional identity and a great place to maintain & build connections, communicate to potential employers, and highlight your accomplishments.

-LinkedIn Profiles are similar to resumes and therefore using the content created on your resume is an easy way to get started.
-LinkedIn profiles allow you to go beyond a resume as there are sections for recommendations, ability to highlight personal blogs, websites, or projects, interests, volunteering, and connections.
-There is also a social media feed on LinkedIn where you can like and comment on other professional posts and post items yourself.
-LinkedIn is often the first place recruiters go to search for talent as well as the first place interviewers or new contacts go to learn more about you .
+* LinkedIn Profiles are similar to resumes.
+Simply filling your profile out with the contents of your resume is a great start!
+* LinkedIn also operates as a social media platform.
+It allows you to...
+    * Make connections with current and previous coworkers.
+Don't be shy about asking for recommendations!
+    * Publicly post links to personal blogs, websites, and projects you want prospective employers to see.
+    * Highlight volumteering experience and personal interests to fill out your profile.
+* LinkedIn is often the first place recuiters look when a new job posting opens up, and it's a great place to advertise your accomplishments and talents.
+You never know when a great opportunity will come along, so update your profile and news feed early and often.

 ### Objectives